 The C2C model makes it easier for customers to get products they couldn’t before and compare prices from different sellers to find the best deal.

-What Business Model Is Best For Wholesale?
+What eCommerce Business Models are Best For Wholesale?

 For wholesale business B2B business model is a good fit.
 Before starting a wholesale business in eCommerce choosing the appropriate platform is also important.
 For a B2B wholesale business, Shopify is a good option.
 You can ask why?
 Here is the reason.